hoegaarden/bingo/README.md

 Secondly, there is quite some stuff that could be done, which could make this thing a bit better:

-- Use `kapp` instead of `kubectl`, which would allow for ordering of objects
-- Use `ytt` before applying the things, which would allow us to template some things (e.g. the clusters name and namespace could be inferred from the directory structure, ...)
 - acutally test this thing
 - publish container images with everything baked in, so we don't have maintain the scripts in a config map
 - implement in a proper language
-- run a reconcile every x minutes, kinda similar to what the kapp-controller does